 d.
-Organizational Capacity and Experience for Project Success (Up to 6 Points)
+Organizational Capacity and Experience for Project Success (Up to 4 Points)

-It is important that applicants have the expertise and experience to develop and carry out a successful project that meets the needs of their target population(s) and the communities where they live and work.
-Therefore, applicants must describe how their organization (which includes the program team, partners, and others as necessary) has the capacity and expertise to achieve successful outcomes for their WORC Initiative grant.
-Applicants may provide information they deem appropriate to demonstrate their capacity to achieve the purpose of WORC and the program design that they have proposed.
+Applicants must demonstrate they have the expertise and experience to develop and carry out a successful project that meets the needs of their target population(s) and the communities where they live or work.
+To receive full points, applicants must:

-Applicants must address their prior experience or successes in operating a federal or other grant program, where applicable, and provide clear and relevant information to support their proposal.
+- Describe how their organization (which includes key personnel, project staff, partners, and others as necessary) has the capacity and expertise to achieve successful outcomes for their WORC Initiative grant.
+Information provided should be consistent with information reflected in the requested attachments including, but not limited to, the Financial Risk Assessment Form, Key Staff Experience and Job Description.
+(2 points) - Address their prior experience or successes in operating a Federal or other grant program, where applicable, and provide clear and relevant information to support their proposal.
 Where an applicant does not have specific prior experience, they may provide alternative evidence that they will be able to successfully implement or achieve their programmatic plans, for elements of the FOA.
-Successful applicants will provide evidence of their:
+(2 points)